kekavc24/rookie_yaml/README.md

 #### Nodes

 - Any valid YAML 1.2 and below syntax can be parsed using YAML 1.2 grammar rules.
+- An empty YAML document/string is treated as a plain scalar `null` and not an empty string.
 - Implicit keys for maps are not restricted to at most 1024 unicode characters (for now).

 </details>